openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ## Server Metadata

-The server metadata [@!OpenID.Discovery] is extended to allow the RP to obtain information about the verifiable credentials an Issuer supports.
+The server metadata [@!OpenID.Discovery] is extended to allow the client to obtain information about the verifiable credentials an Issuer supports.
 This extension uses [@DIF.CredentialManifest].

 This specification defines the following new Server Metadata parameter for this purpose: